SEO Project – Gilded Social

-- The website lacked keyword usage all over, including lack of “Columbus” information where her shop was trying to rank
+- The website lacked keyword usage on all pages, including not using “Columbus” keywords where her shop was trying to rank

 - The website was very weak and have almost no links going to it – her competition had almost 200 more than she did

-We went through and manually fixed many of these deficiencies, optimizing pages better, adding keywords and content where appropriate, fixing all of the citations to ensure name, address, and phone number were correct, and more.
+We went through and manually fixed many of these deficiencies, optimizing pages better, adding keywords and content where appropriate, fixing all of the citations to ensure Name, Address, and Phone number (NAP) were correct, and more.
 We had some pretty quick success with her website, moving up dozens of bridesmaids keywords and improving from ~370 to almost 540 organic visits in about ~2 months worth of work.

 We also did extensive research into her field and products to see what types of keywords were customers searching for.

-Tanya was very hands on with the website so eventually, we built out a framework and gave high-level guidance of how we would proceed going forward – which was to hone in on various designers, on the types of dresses they were selling, and structure the website more like an eCommerce website, even though she primarily only sold in-person bridesmaid dresses at that point.
+Tanya was very hands-on with her website so eventually, we built out a framework and gave high-level guidance of how we would proceed going forward – which was to hone in on various designers, types of dresses they were selling, and structure the website more like an eCommerce website, even though she primarily only sold in-person bridesmaid dresses at that point.

-She was going to take the lead on much of the design side while we helped with structure guidance and how to properly built the website with SEO in mind.
-We worked on a quarterly basis for the better part of 2 years as she’d work building many pages and we’d go in and optimize them, clean up some of the technical issues, and so on.
+After a few months of working together, we moved to a quarterly schedule for the better part of 2 years as she’d work building many pages and we’d go in and optimize them, clean up some of the technical issues, and so on.
 Her website ended up ranking extremely well right below many of the dress designer’s branded websites.
 Later on she actually began to sell bridal gowns, in addition to bridesmaids, so we restructured the website to include bridal lines as well.

 With thousands of changes over the course of a few years, the website now ranks for over 3400 keywords and receives an estimated 2300 organic visits which is pretty accurate close to the “search” traffic from Squarespace analytics (~2700/mo if you do the math).